 Remember, it’s never too late to improve your health by quitting.
 After a few years of quitting, your risk of many tobacco-related health problems, including cancer, is reduced to that of someone who has never smoked.

 If you have any questions about your oral health, especially as it relates to smoking and other harmful habits, ask us!
 We love to hear from you.
-And if you think this information will be useful to someone you know, please pass it along.
+If you think this information will be useful to someone you know, please pass it along.